-Average Projected Award Amount: \$250,000 per budget period.
+Average Projected Award Amount: \$500,000 per budget period.

-Project Periods for Award: This announcement is inviting applications for project periods up to two years.
-Awards, on a competitive basis, will be for a one-year budget period, although project may be for two years.
-Applications for continuation grants beyond the one-year budget period but within the two year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.
+Project Periods for Award: This announcement is inviting applications for project periods up to five years.
+The award, on a competitive basis, will be for a one-year budget period, although project may be for five years.
+Applications for continuation grants beyond the one-year budget period but within the five-year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.